As virus spikes, Europe runs low on ICU beds, hospital staff

 Much of Eastern Europe, spared the harrowing wave last spring, is in the same position.
 Hungary warned its ICU would run out of space by December under the worst-case scenario, and hospitalizations in Poland have risen to three times the levels seen in the spring.
 Late last month, American National Guard troops with medical training headed to the Czech Republic to work alongside doctors there, and the mayor of Prague took shifts at a hospital.

 There are a few signs of hope.
-Belgium, proportionally still the worst-hit nation in Europe when it comes to coronavirus cases, is seeing increasing indications of a turning point in the crisis after a partial lockdown.
+Belgium, proportionally among the worst-hit nations in Europe when it comes to coronavirus cases, is seeing increasing indications of a turning point in the crisis after a partial lockdown.
 Hospital admissions seem to have peaked at 879 on Nov.
 3, and fell to about 400 on Sunday, virologist Yves Van Laethem said.

 There were fears that the 2,000-bed ICU capacity would be reached last week, but Steven Van Gucht, a virologist with the Sciensano government health group, said the pace was slowing there as well.